 Yes.
 If the day video gambling machine taxes are due falls on a weekend or national holiday, they may be paid on the next business day without being considered late.

 No, pull-tabs are not a legal gambling activity in Montana.
 There is an exception provided for pull-tabs used only as a promotional game of chance (no cost to participate).
 Please note, pull-tabs are not the same as sports pool tabs, which are legal in Montana.

-On our website (dojmt.gov/gaming) under “Resources,” select “Statistics and Reports” and see “Licensed Gambling Businesses” tab.
+Another list exists in pdf form on our website (dojmt.gov/gaming) under “Resources,” select “Statistics and Reports” and see “Licensed Gambling Businesses” tab.
 A report of all licensed gambling operators can be found on this page and is updated monthly.